XuehaiPan/Dev-Setup/README.md

 After running the script, the default shell for the current user will be set to `zsh`, and all the old configuration files involved will be backed up to the folder `$HOME/.dotfiles/backups`.

 Also, the script will create a shell script `upgrade_packages.sh` at your home directory.
-You can upgrade your packages just run:
+You can upgrade your packages just by running:

 ```shell
 zsh ~/upgrade_packages.sh